The Effectiveness of Hand-arm Bimanual Intensive Therapy Including Lower Extremities for Children With Cerebral Palsy: A Scoping Review

 Authors

-3 Department of Occupational Therapy, School of Rehabilitation Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+Department of Occupational Therapy, School of Rehabilitation Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Abstract

-The approach of intensive two-handed hand-arm treatment including the lower limb has been much appreciated by therapists due to its nature and the inclusion of the lower limb in addition to the upper limb.
+Conclusion The approach of intensive two-handed hand-arm treatment including the lower limb has been much appreciated by therapists due to its nature and the inclusion of the lower limb in addition to the upper limb.
 However, very few studies have been conducted in this field.
-It seems that larger and stronger studies are needed to investigate this approach in terms of the age range studied and the amount of time for interventions, as well as the generalization of this approach to other neurological problems such as stroke.
+It seems that larger and stronger studies are needed to investigate this approach in terms of the age range studied and the amount of time for interventions, as well as the generalization of this approach to other neurological problems.

 Keywords